DanielMcIntosh/cs452-kernel/README.md

-# Kernel 3
+# CS 452 Project
 ## Downloading the Executable

-The executable file for Kernel 1 is `bin/kernel.elf`.
+The executable file is `bin/kernel.elf`.

 ## Building